Understanding Pine Flooring

-In addition to virgin pine flooring, you can also install reclaimed pine that was previously used in another project.
-Over time, well-worn pine develops a unique finish.
+In addition to virgin pine flooring, you can also install reclaimed one that was previously used in another project.
+Over time, well-worn develops a unique finish.
 This is sometimes known as its patina.
 The time-worn patina of reclaimed wood may lend a sense of history and character to your home.

-One other option for pine floors is engineered wood.
+One other option is engineered wood.
 With this style, instead of being a solid piece of wood throughout, each flooring plank is made of a thin layer of solid wood that’s attached to a plywood base.
 Engineered pine floors can be slightly cheaper to install, but you won’t be able to refinish them as many times as you could with solid wood.

 Reasons to Install Pine Flooring